alphal00p/madsymbolic/README.md

 *PS: Note that for now, you need to work using the [*MadSymbolic* branch](https://github.com/alphal00p/gammaloop/tree/madsymbolic) of *gammaLoop**.

-Then you can install *MadSymbolic* by placing the git clone into the PLUGIN directory of your *MG5aMC* installation.
+Then you can install *madsymbolic* by placing the git clone into the PLUGIN directory of your *MG5aMC* installation.

 ## Usage